wingolab/wingolab.github.io/people.md

 ### Zoe White, B.S.
 Ms. White is a senior research technician who joined the Wingo Lab in 2012.
-She performs targetted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer's Disease.
+She performs targeted capture and next-generation sequencing experiments to identify new genetic causes of Alzheimer's Disease.